-We’re dealing with a lot of uncertainty right now and this is especially challenging for business owners.
-No doubt many of you are looking at ways to continue some aspect of your business during a mandatory shut down.
+We’re dealing with a lot of uncertainty right now, which is especially challenging for business owners.
+Undoubtedly, many of you are looking at ways to continue some aspect of your business during a mandatory shut down.
 As an example, now is a good time to bolster online sales of at-home products or promote gift cards for use when you reopen.
-You also are laying the groundwork for the time when you can reopen by considering new services or treatments.
+You also are laying the groundwork for reopening when you can reopen by considering new services or treatments.

 Many of you, too, are in the process of applying for loans available under the CARES Act, which contains $376 billion in relief for American workers and small businesses.
 That process can take considerable time.

-All of this adds up to a lot of anxiety, which makes it doubly hard on decision making.
-There are several things you can do right now to keep your anxiety under control as you deal with the impact of the Corona Virus on your spa or massage practice as well on as friends and family.
+All of this adds up to a lot of anxiety, making it doubly hard on decision making.
+There are several things you can do right now to keep your anxiety under control as you deal with the impact of the Corona Virus on your spa or massage practice, as well as friends and family.
 Besides maintaining good eating habits and exercising regularly – lots of exercise videos on YouTube – try the following:

 Stay informed but don’t obsess: The amount of news coverage on the situation can be overwhelming.
-And, as you change channels or check various online news and other medical sources; you’ll find contradictions.
+And, as you change channels or check various online news and other medical sources, you’ll find contradictions.
 This can add to your anxiety.
-For starters, curtail how much time you spend watching and listening to news.
+For starters, curtail how much time you spend watching and listening to the news.
 You may want to limit your news consumption to a specific time and channel.
-Also stick to the trustworthy sources, national and local public health officials.
+Also, stick to trustworthy sources, national and local public health officials.

-Focus on things under your control: There are a lot of things that you can’t control right now, which can be distracting as you are trying to make decisions about business.
+Focus on things under your control: There are many things that you can’t control right now, which can be distracting as you are trying to make decisions about business.
 Focus on what’s under your control relative rather than situations beyond your control.
-If it helps, write down the specific worries you have and start to list all the possible solutions.
+If it helps, write down the specific worries you have and list all the possible solutions.

-Set aside time to worry: You’re going to worry but don’t let it cloud your day.
+Set aside time to worry: You’re going to worry, but don’t let it cloud your day.
 Set aside time to worry and include it in your daily schedule.
 If you start to worry before your allocated time, remind yourself it’s not time.
-It may take some practice, but if you can stick to this, it will become an effective way to contain your concern over the things that are troubling you.
+It may take some practice, but it will become an effective way to contain your concern over the things that are troubling you if you can stick to this.